mounarajan/Sem3Docs/APIDocs.md

 - Have a cat_id that is a **child** of the specified cat_id (i.e., in this example, all children of “Electronics” including all the fields listed in the sample category tree above).

 Mosts queries to the Semantics3 products API require that you supply a cat_id field.
-Refer to this update[Update 1: Unique ID Lookups][] for details.
+Refer to this [update][91] for details.

 Currently, you can only search amongst one category of products at a time; we will be introducing the ability to search amongst multiple categories in future versions of the API.
 If you’d like urgent beta access to this functionality, please contact us at [api@semantics3.com](mailto:api@semantics3.com).